hashgraph/hedera-accelerator-rwa-defi-be/contracts/erc3643/README.md

 ## Deploy Compliance Modules

 >Each “rule” or “transfer manager” module is deployed separately, making it easy to plug and play as needed.
-The following are some modules used for the Buildings R US suite.
+The following are some modules used for the RWA/DeFi demo codebase.

 ```ts
 const requiresNFTModule = await ethers.deployContract('RequiresNFTModule', deployer);